Agricultural Equipment Technicians

 Postsecondary Training

-Postsecondary education for the agricultural equipment technician should include courses in general agriculture, agricultural power and equipment, practical engineering, hydraulics, agricultural-equipment business methods, electrical equipment, engineering, social science, economics, and sales techniques.
-On-the-job experience during the summer is invaluable and frequently is included as part of the regular curriculum in these programs.
+Postsecondary education for the agricultural equipment technician should include courses in general agriculture, farm power and equipment, practical engineering, hydraulics, agricultural-equipment business methods, electrical equipment, engineering, social science, economics, and sales techniques.
+On-the-job experience during the summer is invaluable and is frequently included as part of the regular curriculum in these programs.
 Students are placed on farms, functioning as technicians-in-training.
 They also may work in farm equipment dealerships where their time is divided between the sales, parts, and service departments.
-Manufacturers of farm equipment may also provide training sessions specific to their equipment, covering topics such as diesel engines, transmissions, or electrical systems.
-Employers may send trainee technicians to such sessions, which generally last up to a week.

 Certification, Licensing, and Special Requirements